SORSE/sorse.github.io/_pages/privacy.md

   separately [here]({% include fix-link.html link=submit_topic %}).
 - Participants register using a Google form for events.
 - By registering you give consent to store your contact information.
-- We keep this information (participation details) until one mongth after each event.
+- We keep this information (participation details) until one month after each event.
 - Upon request your data can be removed earlier.
 - You have the right to access your data anytime by [contacting us](/contact/).
 - We only store data that you have provided us via the registration form,